Afrijalrasya/Sales-Performance-Automated/README.md

 ## 🌟 About me

 Hi there!
-I am **Afrijal Rasya Putra**, an Informatics student who is interested in exploring the world of **Data Engineering & Analytics**.
+I am **Afrijal Rasya Putra**, an Informatics student who is interested in exploring the world of **Data**.
 Although I am still at the beginning of my college journey, I am very enthusiastic about learning about how data is processed and transformed into meaningful information.

 📌 I am currently studying:
 - Data Visualization